Rilquer/speciesdistributionmodeling/README.md

 This script requires certain R packages (which will be installed when the script is run, if not already present).
 Additionallty, you must inform the number of pseudo-absence points to be used and the strategy to select those pseudo-absences.
 Finally, it requires files maxent.jar and maxent.bat in the same directory the script is run.
 More info can be seen in the Biomod help files (specifically acessed by using ??BIOMOD_FormatingData in R).

-The script can be directly called (i.e., Rscript distmodeling) in the folder it is located, or copied to the bin folder to be called as an executable from any location.
+Two versions of the scripr are available. _distmodeling_ can be called directly (i.e., Rscript distmodeling) in the folder it is located, or copied to the bin folder to be called as an executable from any location.
+In this case, the options below need to be provided.
+The script _distmodeling\_manual_ is proved to allow manual editing of all the inner options of biomod2.
+In this case, the options need to be provided within the script (check comments in script).

 	[OPTIONS]